In March, you will be sent a bill for the new financial year.

 - apply for a discount or exemption

-- apply for Council Tax Reduction (if you are on a low income)
+- apply for Council Tax Reduction (if you're on a low income)

 Understanding your bill